The Modern Man’s 2023 Smart Casual Dressing Guide

 Keep tailoring soft

-Forgo the sharp, angular lines of traditional tailoring in favour of a softer look.
+Forgo the sharp, angular lines of traditional tailoring in favor of a softer look.
 This will give outfits a more relaxed feel, and won’t contrast uncomfortably with less formal pieces.
 A padded suit jacket with jeans looks awkward and unnatural.

 Swap it for an unstructured blazer instead and the whole thing becomes much more cohesive.